 NASCAR COO Phelps says sport needs to end focus on negative

 LONG POND, Pa.
-(AP) — NASCAR COO Steve Phelps said the impending departures of corporate giants Lowe's and 5-hour Energy have shaped a skewed perception that the sport is suffering from sponsorship woes.
+(AP) — NASCAR COO Steve Phelps said the impending departures of Lowe's and 5-hour Energy have shaped a skewed perception that the sport is suffering from sponsorship woes.

 Phelps offered bullish assurances on the health of sponsors in NASCAR that fund everything from naming rights, to the three national touring series, to the majority of a driver's race schedule.